Tools

 - zsh-syntax-highlighting – Colours terminal commands as you type them.

-I use vim-plug to manage vim plugins.
+I use vim-plug to manage neovim plugins.
 You can find all of the plugins I use here.

-I typically write Python in terminal vim.
+I typically write Python in terminal neovim.
 I previously used pyenv and poetry, but now I use uv for everything, including version management, virtual environments, publishing packages, and installing isolated tools.